The Singing Nun: Later years

 In 1973, Deckers became involved with the Catholic Charismatic Renewal.
-Cardinal Leo Suenens requested that she write songs for the movement, and this led to a brief but successful return to the stage, including a visit to Pittsburgh, Pennsylvania, where she sang before several thousand people.
+Cardinal Leo Joseph Suenens requested that she write songs for the movement, and this led to a brief but successful return to the stage, including a visit to Pittsburgh, Pennsylvania, where she sang before several thousand people.
 Under the name "Sister Smile", she released another album in 1979, which she described as containing "honest, religious songs" commenting that the album would help listeners to "know who I really am."

-In the late 1970s, the Ministry of Finance of Belgium said that she owed $63,000 in back taxes.
+In the late 1967, the Ministry of Finance of Belgium said that she owed $63,000 in back taxes.
 Deckers countered that the royalties from her recording were given to her convent and therefore she was not liable for payment of any personal income tax.
 She then called on her former convent and her former record label, Philips.
 The sisters gave her what they considered to be her share (which enabled her to acquire an apartment in Wavre) on condition that she stop denigrating the congregation and sign a document stating that all accounts were balanced, but Philips, which had received 95% of the revenue, did nothing.

 Deckers ran into heavy financial problems.
 In 1982, she tried, once again as Sœur Sourire, to score a hit with a disco synthesizer version of "Dominique", but this last attempt to resume her singing career failed.
 In addition to the other financial worries, the autism centre for children started by Deckers and Pécher had to close its doors for financial reasons in 1982.
 After this, Deckers tried to make a living by giving lessons in music and religion.

-Personal life
+Personal life and death

-Deckers reconnected with Annie Pécher, whom she had known while at the University of Louvain.
+Deckers reconnected with Annie Pécher, whom she had known while at the University of Leuven.
 They developed a strong relationship, and shared an apartment until their deaths.

 Frustrated by rumours that the relationship was sexual, Deckers wrote:

 People at my record company think that two women who live together must be lesbians.
 They assert even that nuns in convents are in love.
 I deny these rumors as I testify against every creepy spirit.
 The answer is still obvious that I am not homosexual.
 I am loyal and faithful to Annie, but that is a whole other love in the Lord.
 Anyone who cannot understand this can go to the devil!

 Biographer Catherine Sauvat asserts that despite this denial, Deckers did go on subsequently to have a sexual relationship with Pécher, though only after several years of life together.